Federico-PizarroBejarano/prodapt/docs/spacemouse.md

     ```

 ### Steps
-1. (If using URSim) Turn on the UR robot (or URSim) and run the `ur-robot-driver` (either locally, in it's own container, or in the ProDapt container).
+1. (If using URSim) Turn on the UR robot (or URSim) and run the UR driver (either locally, in it's own container, or in the ProDapt container).
 Make sure the robot is externally controllable, such as by following the steps in [ursim.md](./ursim.md).
 2. (If using Isaac Sim) Start Isaac Sim as detailed in [isaacsim.md](./isaacsim.md).
 Ensure the simulation is started and not paused.
 3. Plug in the SpaceMouse.
 4. Run the `spacenav` node by running: